Wednesday, September 9, 2009

 It took just a couple of more hours to complete the room, including a brief break for some Canadian bacon, scrambled eggs and toast for dinner.
 I was amazed, and quite pleased actually, at how square it turned out.
 I try to measure and cut carefully, but it seems impossible to end a job perfectly square.
 Well, this one turned out as close to perfect as any for me.
 It's even all along the walls.
 I won't even have to put quarter round along the baseboard, although I probably will just to add a traditional finish.

 With the master bedroom, Loudres' office and the hallway (almost) complete, that just leaves my office yet to be done.
 I may not get to it for a couple of weeks, but I don't want to lose all my momentum.
 If I don't have to travel to Asia on business next week, I may get it done this coming weekend.
 If not, it will have to wait until early October.
-We're getting close, I can feel it!
+I'm getting close, I can feel it!

 (Check out more pictures of the progress on Flickr.)